-One goal is to improve the jet energy resolution achieved in current experiments by a factor of two.
+One goal is to improve the jet energy resolution beyond what was achieved in previous experiments by a factor of two.
 Furthermore, the ability to resolve hadronic tau-lepton decays or the determination of the direction of an electromagnetic shower are essential for physics.